linuxplayground/z80-compiler-kit-libcpm/docs/libcpm.md

 ::: center
 :::

-There are a range of TMS99xx functions in the Z80-Retro!-libcpm to initialise the VDP in the various display modes and to manage the frame-buffer.
+There are a range of TMS99xx functions in the libcpm to initialise the VDP in the various display modes and to manage the frame-buffer.

 They can be grouped into the following categories: